Why Rust Is Taking Over Systems Programming in 2026

 }

-The ampersand & creates a reference — a pointer that borrows the data without taking ownership.
-Rust enforces a strict rule: you can have either multiple immutable references or exactly one mutable reference at any given time.
-Never both.
-This rule alone prevents data races at compile time, which is frankly remarkable.
+The ampersand & creates a reference — a pointer that borrows data without taking ownership.
+Rust enforces a strict rule: you can have either multiple immutable references or exactly one mutable reference at any time.
+Never both simultaneously.
+This single rule prevents data races at compile time.
+Frankly remarkable when you think about it.

 fn main() {